interactivespaces/interactivespaces/interactivespaces_docs/src/main/sphinx/comm.rst

 Edit the file and look for a line with the prefix *path:*.
 Change the rest of the line to point at the RXTX jar you have installed on the computer.

+If the controller runs on a Linux device, the user which runs the controller must be in the *dialout* Linux group to use serial devices.

 Now restart the Space Controller and the Serial Comm support will be available.

 Using Serial Comm Support